Application International Students Program Format Tuition & Fees Once Admitted

 Is there a new student orientation before classes begin?

-Yes!
-New UCD Certificate students will be expected to attend the HCDE User Centered Design New Student Orientation before classes begin.
-Details will be provided in the offer letter.
+Yes.
+All new UCD Certificate students must attend the HCDE User Centered Design New Student Orientation before the start of the program.
+Orientation details will be provided in your admission offer.

 What kind of grades do I need to achieve in these graduate classes?